 Show Your Refund Policies

 People are worried that the service or product won’t fit, be right for them, won’t work etc. By being upfront about when and how you can ask for a refund, you increase trust.

 Pro Tip: Don’t hide your refund policy in teeny tiny print on hard to find pages.
 This is particularly true if you have a page dedicated to cancellations of your service, then hide a 3-month notice of cancellation clause in a totally different section of your website (Yes I am looking at you PostPlanner.
 Aside from a seriously average product, they are harder to cancel than getting off a Reader’s Digest mailing list.
 Never use them!)

-Specific Trust Builders for Sites That Sell Online
+Specific Ways to Build Trust with Your Website for Sites That Sell Online

 If people can buy directly from your website, then you need to add in a few more trust builders to the ones we mentioned.